 - Form 1120-S: Page 1, Line H, Box 2

-- If you have already filed your return for the current year, write to us at the address where you filed your return to inform us of the name change.
+- If you have already filed your return for the current year, write to the IRS at the address where you filed your return to inform the IRS of the name change.

 Each state’s office has a process for a business name change.
 States have different names for the form you must complete.
 Go to USA.gov to find a link to your state’s office.
 There will likely be a fee for the name change.

-A DBA (doing business as) allows a business to operate under a different name than its legal name.
-Read more: What is a DBA and When to File One.
+Separately from an EIN, a DBA (doing business as) allows a business to operate under a different name than its legal name.
+Read more via the SmartBiz Loans Blog How Much Is a DBA: Your Complete Guide.

 Once you’ve gone through the proper channels to change your name, take the next obvious steps – to reintroduce your brand to customers far and wide.